 We take security seriously.

 Your data is important to you.
 It’s important to us, too.
-In fact, security is our top concern and a core part of Ruby’s value.
 We understand that you are putting your trust in us, and we want you to know that your information is safe.

 Securing Your Data